osmlab/osm-auth/README.md

 * `url` for a base url (default: "http://www.openstreetmap.org")
 * `landing` for a landing page name (default: "land.html")
-* `index` for a index page name (default: "index.html") - use this when the page the authentication start is not index.html
+* `index` for a index page name (default: "index.html") - use this when the authentication does not start from index.html
 * `loading`: a function called when auth-related xhr calls start
 * `done`: a function called when auth-related xhr calls end
 * `singlepage`: use full-page redirection instead of a popup for mobile